fastlane/docs/docs/actions/appaloosa.md

 > Appaloosa is a private mobile application store.
-This action offers a quick deployment on the platform.
-You can create an account, push to your existing account, or manage your user groups.
-We accept iOS and Android applications.
+This action offers a quick deployment on the platform.<br>You can create an account, push to your existing account, or manage your user groups.<br>We accept iOS and Android applications.

 appaloosa ||